-The Local Government Ombudsman reports on each council every year.
+The Local Government Ombudsman (LGO) reports on each council every year.
 The latest available report is for the year preceding the period covered by this statement.
-In 2011/12, the Ombudsman decided on 23 complaints.
-This compares with 23 in 2010/11, 17 in 2009/10 and 25 in 2008/9.
+In 2012/13 the LGO received 19 complaints about NDC.
+In the preceding four years the numbers were 23, 23, 17, and 25 respectively.